hayhouseboycott/hayhouseboycott.github.io/what.md

 ## Censorship examples
   * Hay House
       * [Ursula Clarke was banned](http://www.thecelticfairy.com/2017/09/06/an-open-letter-to-doreen-virtue/) from the page for asking Doreen questions in the Fairyologist group (not comments made on the Hay House page).
-She was later unbanned and then banned again for making the following comments:
+She was later unbanned and then banned again for asking discernable questions.
-      * Lisa Eddy was banned for asking discernible comments on the Hay House page
+      * Lisa Eddy was banned for asking discernible comments on the Hay House page.
       * TBA: Please send us your specific example/screenshot
   * Doreen Virtue
       * Ursula Clarke who was banned for (we believe, asking about goddesses and witches):